Skip to content

 13. Townsend’s Warbler

-Townsend’s warbler is a type of small bird that belongs to the New World warbler family.
+Townsend’s warbler is a small bird belonging to the New World warbler family.
 This family of birds is known for their beautiful songs and colorful plumage.

 The Townsend’s warbler, like other members of its family, is found mainly in North America.
 This warbler species is named after John Kirk Townsend, a naturalist who explored and studied various species of birds in the 19th century.